-The Group welcomes the current stability in the exchange rate and of business on the 16th of October 2020. inflation levels following the introduction of the foreign currency auction system and is hopeful that this system will continue to be

-The payment of this final dividend will take place on or around the adapted to ensure that its full raw material requirements can be fully
+The Group welcomes the current stability in the exchange rate and of business on the 16th of October 2020. inflation levels following the introduction of the foreign currency adapted to ensure that its full raw material requirements can be fully met.

 Of paramount importance for the Group is maintaining price and 2020. product relevance with its customers.
 The country has faced some extraordinary challenges in the recent past, not least the devastating effects of drought and the severe consequential effects of lock-down ZWL28.2m to Innscor Africa Employee Share Trust (Private) Limited. measures instituted to control the spread of Covid-19.
-With positive

-The Innscor Africa Employee Share Trust continues to support all rainfall patterns being predicted for the 2020 agricultural summer qualifying beneficiaries with both dividend flow and access to various cropping season, and further easing of lock-down restrictions, the loan schemes.
+With positive The Innscor Africa Employee Share Trust continues to support all rainfall patterns being predicted for the 2020 agricultural summer qualifying beneficiaries with both dividend flow and access to various cropping season, and further easing of lock-down restrictions, the loan schemes.
 Group will focus heavily on re-building its volume and revenue bases in the forthcoming period.
-In order to achieve this, focus will be applied APPRECIATION to achieving lowest-cost raw materials, and investment will continue in I wish to record my appreciation to the Executive Directors, is also of vital importance, and management will continue to ensure their continued support and loyalty. overheads are managed to best efficiency against revenue and margin.
+In order to achieve this, focus will be applied APPRECIATION to achieving lowest-cost raw materials, and investment will continue in I wish to record my appreciation to the Executive Directors, the manufacturing platforms to ensure conversion costs continue to Management and Staff for their effort during the year under review. show improved efficiency; these initiatives will be critical in ensuring also wish to thank the Non-Executive Directors for their wise counsel competitive and stable pricing for our customers.
+Overheads control as well as the Group's customers, suppliers and other stakeholders for is also of vital importance, and management will continue to ensure their continued support and loyalty. overheads are managed to best efficiency against revenue and margin.

-Throughout the year under review, the Group has focused heavily on balance sheet protection and in building solid working capital bases in the face of steep inflation levels and limited local borrowing availability.
-The management of inventory pipelines is one of the key critical for managing the Group's human capital and wellness functions.
-Mrs success factors for a business of this size and nature, and so working Ndudzo, alongside her team of medical advisors and frontline wellness capital and debt financing will continue to receive priority attention.
+Throughout the year under review, the Group has focused heavily on balance sheet protection and in building solid working capital bases in the face of steep inflation levels and limited local borrowing availability. capital and debt financing will continue to receive priority attention.